Azure/spark-cdm-connector/documentation/overview.md

 # Using the Spark CDM Connector

-Guide last updated, Oct 27, 2020

-**NOTE:  This latest version of the doc applies to the 0.19.0 Public Preview release of the Spark CDM Connector.**

-**NOTE: From the 0.16 version onward, several of the connector options were simplified.
-Code written with earlier versions of the connector may need to be modified to use these revised options.**

 ## Overview

 The Spark CDM Connector enables a Spark program to read and write CDM entities in a CDM folder via Spark dataframes.
-This preview release is only tested with and supported with Apache Spark in Azure Synapse and Azure Databricks.

-For information on defining CDM documents using CDM 1.0 see [https://docs.microsoft.com/en-us/common-data-model/](https://docs.microsoft.com/en-us/common-data-model/).
+For information on defining CDM documents, see:
+[https://docs.microsoft.com/en-us/common-data-model/](https://docs.microsoft.com/en-us/common-data-model/).

+The connector is currently usign CDM OM version 1.1.0

-## Installing the Spark CDM connector
+## Using the Spark CDM connector

-**Apache Spark for Azure Synapse:** the Spark CDM Connector is pre-installed and requires no additional installation.
+The Spark CDM Connector is pre-installed on Azure Synapse and requires no additional installation.

 Note that there may be a delay before the latest version of the connector is available in Synapse.
 Use the API below to retrieve the current version of the Spark CDM Connector and compare with the [release notes](https://github.com/Azure/spark-cdm-connector/releases) in GitHub.